reTHINK-project/specs/service-framework/discovery.md

 <pre class="line-numbers">
   <code class="language-javascript">
-  // Example using the discoverHypertyPerURLDO function discovery.discoverHypertyPerURLDO("hyperty://example.com/486ee3b3-002c-4d2d-a9e8-e2f7f9db58ac", "example.com").then(function(discoveredObject) {
+    // Example: user uses the discoverHypertyPerURLDO function to discover the Hyperty with a specific URL and to subscribe to receive the onLive events.
+After receiving the notification, the subscription is canceled discovery.discoverHypertyPerURLDO("hyperty://example.com/486ee3b3-002c-4d2d-a9e8-e2f7f9db58ac", "example.com").then(function(discoveredObject) {
    discoveredObject.onLive(_this._myUrl,()=>{
     console.log("[Notification] disconnected Hyperty is back to live: ", discoveredObject.data);